emicklei/melrose/docs/tutorial/02-sequence.md

 ### sustain pedal

-In a sequence, you can control the postion of the sustain pedal.
+In a sequence, you can control the position of the sustain pedal.
-To press the pedal down, you use the character `>`.
+To push the pedal, you use the character `>`.
-To release the pedal up, you use the character `<`.
+To release the pedal, you use the character `<`.
 The character `^` is short for up and down.

 ```javascript